V-Suman/hello-world/README.md

                 },
                 addErr => {
                   console.error('Failed to add notary record', addErr);
-                  //alert('There was an issue trying to create the new record.');
+                  alert('There was an issue trying to create the new record.');
                   this.router.navigate(['/']);
                 }
               );